One Week in Israel: An Unforgettable Itinerary Featuring Tel Aviv, Jerusalem, and the Dead Sea

 Israel Top Experiences

-• Historic & religious sites of Jerusalem
+• Historic and religious sites of Jerusalem

-• Exploring UNESCO protected ancient fortification Masada
+• Magnificent ancient fortification Masada

 • Floating in the Dead Sea